DanielT81/brachistochrone/README.md

 **arr**  | array with the given points <br>
 1. index <br>
 2. coordinates <br>
+3. time taken to get to the point starting from the previous point while having the starting velocity
+4. end velocity from the first point onwards till tis point

 **arrT** | array with the new point currently being optimized <br>